Eletive Executive Report 2026︱3,400 HR leaders from around the world share their top HR priorities︱Download now!

 12 Top Challenges HR & People Leaders Expect to Face in 2026

-This blog post explores the 12 top challenges that HR and people leaders expect to face in 2026, as highlighted in the recent report conducted by Eletive.
+This year’s report explores the most pressing challenges identified by HR executives worldwide and offers practical insights on how to turn complexity into a competitive advantage.
+This post will delve into the 12 key challenges that HR and people leaders anticipate facing in 2026, as highlighted in the recent report by Eletive.

-Methodology: Inside the Eletive Executive Report 2026
+Methodology behind the Eletive Executive Report 2026

 The Eletive Executive Survey 2026 gathers insights from 3,400 HR and People leaders across a broad range of industries and markets.